It’s a common sight to see élite athletes to fitness enthusiasts wearing a pair of wireless headphones for their workout.

 Worst of all?
 The generic EDM music on replay from the gym speakers.

 What Are Wireless Workout Headphones?

 Wireless workout headphones are wireless headphones that are specifically suitable for a workout.
-These ergonomics of such headphones allows it to stay snug while the wearer is active and resistant to the ruggedness of their physical activities.
+Aside from the freedom from wires, these ergonomics of such headphones allows it to stay snug while the wearer is active and resistant to the ruggedness of their physical activities.